back number – The Unveiling. Lyrics Meaning: Finding Strength in the People We Love

 Just a little longer…

-I’m going to try to hang in there for just a little longer
+I’m going to try my best for just a little longer, so

-The fact that this burden is heavy and the world is so unfair
+The fact that my burdens are heavy and the world is so unfair…

 If I could make one wish,